tdilauro/Simplified-wiki/DRM-Device-Management.md

 ## DELETE

-A client sends DELETE to a device ID's URL to signal to the server that the client has deactivated that device ID, or knows for a fact that that device ID is no longer active.
+A client sends DELETE to a device ID's URL (generated from the `rel="item"` link template) to signal to the server that the client has deactivated that device ID, or knows for a fact that that device ID is no longer active.
 A DELETE request is _not_ a request for the server to actually deactivate the device ID.
 Generally